cheeweisoh/edbi-db/README.md

-# edbi-db
+# EDBI Data Warehouse

-A data engineering platform built on **dbt** and **Databricks**, implementing a medallion architecture for the EDBI analytics project.
+A data warehouse built on **dbt** and **Databricks**, implementing a medallion architecture for the EDBI analytics project.
 Includes data transformation pipelines and Streamlit dashboards for court operations and prosecution analytics.

 ## Architecture